vectordotdev/vector/docs/usage/configuration/sinks/http.md

   # OPTIONAL - General

   # The compression strategy used to compress the payload before sending.
-  compression = "gzip" # no default, one of: gzip
+  compression = "gzip" # no default, must be: gzip

   # A URI that Vector can request in order to determine the service health.
   healthcheck_uri = "https://10.22.212.22:9000/_health" # no default